A Memory of Light: Epilogue

 Bereft of the Dark One's influence, the Blight dissolves.
-Mat reunites with Tuon, who reveals that she is pregnant by him; whereas Perrin locates Faile buried under Trolloc corpses, but alive, and inherits the throne of Saldaea.
-King Alsalam of Arad Doman is revealed to be dead, and Ituralde succeeds him.
+Mat reunites with Tuon, who reveals that she is pregnant by him; Perrin locates Faile, alive under Trolloc corpses, and inherits the throne of Saldaea.
+King Alsalam of Arad Doman is revealed to be dead and Ituralde succeeds him.
 Cadsuane Melaidhrin is elected the new Amyrlin Seat, while Moghedien is captured by a sul'dam.
 Thom, Moiraine, Lan, and Nynaeve wait attendance on Rand, who is slowly dying of his wounds.
 A funeral pyre is held, but it is revealed that Rand had exchanged psyches with Moridin, and is therefore alive in Moridin's body while Moridin, in Rand's body, is burned in the funeral pyre.
 No longer able to channel the One Power, Rand now has the ability to manipulate the Pattern directly, though it is unclear to what extent.
 He demonstrates this ability by lighting his pipe without the use of the One Power.